unraid/docs/docs/unraid-os/system-administration/maintain-and-update/upgrading-unraid.md

 :::caution ZFS pool upgrade warnings

-When upgrading to Unraid 7.x, you may encounter warnings about ZFS pool feature upgrades during boot or within the WebGUI.
-These warnings indicate that the ZFS pool is using features from an older version and may need to be upgraded automatically or require manual steps.
+When upgrading to Unraid 7.x, you may see warnings about ZFS pool feature upgrades during boot or in the WebGUI.
+These warnings are not a sign of a problem; they simply indicate that your ZFS pool is using features from an older version

+Upgrading your pool isn't urgent, but if you do decide to upgrade, keep in mind that it will no longer work with older versions of Unraid.
+This means you won't be able to revert to a previous Unraid version after making the upgrade.

-This is typical and not a sign of a problem, but make sure to back up your data before upgrading your ZFS pools.
+As always, remember to back up your data before upgrading your ZFS pools
 :::

 ---